Ulises Adame de León

-Fernando Ulises Adame de León (born 27 June 1959) is a Mexican politician affiliated with the National Regeneration Movement.
-As of 2014 he served as Deputy of the LIX Legislature of the Mexican Congress representing Durango as a member of the Institutional Revolutionary Party.
+Fernando Ulises Adame de León (born 27 June 1959) is a Mexican politician affiliated with the National Regeneration Movement (Morena).

+In the 2003 mid-terms he was elected to the Chamber of Deputies to represent the third district of Durango for the Institutional Revolutionary Party (PRI) during the 59th Congress.

 In 2017, Adame de León joined Morena.
 In 2018, he sought to become the rector of the Universidad Autónoma Agraria Antonio Narro.